nadiamariduena/python-intro-2024-privat/z_set_function().md

 -  - **Purpose:** Creates a **tuple object** from an iterable.
 Tuples are similar to lists but are immutable, meaning their contents cannot be changed once created. frozenset(iterable):

+- - **Purpose:** Creates an **immutable version** of a set.
+Frozensets are hashable and can be used as dictionary keys or elements of other sets, but you cannot modify their contents after creation. dict(iterable):

+-  - **Purpose:** Creates a dictionary object from an iterable of key-value pairs.

+-  - Dictionaries store data in key-value pairs and do not allow duplicate keys.